Kaupthing Bank: Related arrests

-On 9 March 2011, Robert Tchenguiz and his brother, Vincent Tchenguiz, were arrested in London by the UK's Serious Fraud Office as part of their ongoing investigation in conjunction with Iceland's Special Prosecutor's Office into the collapse of Icelandic Bank Kaupthing.
+On 9 March 2011, Robert Tchenguiz and his brother, Vincent Tchenguiz, were arrested in London by the UK's Serious Fraud Office as part of its ongoing investigation in conjunction with Iceland's Special Prosecutor's Office into the collapse of Kaupthing.
 However, on 22 December 2011 the SFO and the Treasury Solicitors Department (TSoI) admitted factual errors in the information used to obtain the warrants against Consensus Business Group and Vincent Tchenguiz; stated that the warrants should be quashed; and that material seized under the warrants would be returned that day.
 Furthermore, the SFO offered to pay reasonable legal costs.

-March 2013 saw the opening of new prosecutions in Reykjavík against the bank's former chairman and other leading employees for 'orchestrating five large-scale market manipulation conspiracies', in what was the largest prosecution related to the 2008 Icelandic financial crisis so far.
+March 2013 saw the opening of new prosecutions in Reykjavík against the bank's former chairman and other leading employees for "orchestrating five large-scale market manipulation conspiracies", in what was the largest prosecution related to the 2008 Icelandic financial crisis so far.

-On 12 December 2013, four former bosses from the bank were sentenced to between three and five and a half years in jail.
+On 12 December 2013, four former bosses from the bank were sentenced to between three and five-and-a-half years in jail.
 They are the former chief executive, the former chairman of the board, one of the majority owners and the former chief executive of the Luxembourg branch.
 The court sentenced them to five and half years, five years, three years and three and half years respectively in jail.
 These are the heaviest sentences for financial fraud in Iceland's history.
 The verdict was appealed.

 On 12 February 2015, the Supreme Court upheld the 2013 verdicts.
 In addition, the sentences for majority owner, Ólafur Ólafsson, and Magnús Guðmundsson, former chief executive of the Luxembourg branch, were lengthened to 4.5 years in prison.